sharetribe/flex-docs/src/docs/tutorial-listings/favorite-saunas/index.md

 published: true
 ---

-In the Saunatime marketplace, we want to enable users to save listings on their favorites list.
-This way, users can save a list of favorite saunas for the future, even if they don’t want to book immediately.
+In the Biketribe marketplace, we want to enable users to save listings on their favorites list.
+This way, users can save a list of favorite bikes for the future, even if they don’t want to book immediately.

 In this tutorial, you will